moneroin/moneroin-explorer/README.md

-# Onion Monero Blockchain Explorer
+# Monero Infinity Blockchain Explorer

-Currently available Monero blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,